The gray gloomy weather has settled over Denmark and I haven’t written a blog post in quite awhile.

 In between Thanksgiving and Christmas is when the restrictions really started to ramp up here in Denmark.
 So we spent the time outdoors geocaching in many forests across Denmark.
 Below are just a few pictures of all we’ve seen:

 We have found a LOT of geocaches over the last couple months.
 It has also been getting colder.
 Not Midwest cold but just below freezing cold.
-The cooler temperatures allowed me to witness an ice phenomenon on one of our geocaching tours, frost flowers:

 We also went looking for trolls!
 Thomas Dambo is a Danish artist and is known to make artwork from recycled materials or trash.
 During the past summer, he hid these giants trolls across Denmark naming it “The Journey to The Giant Troldefolkefest”.
 So we decided to go find a few.
 Here are the four we found: